datacite/schema-docs/docs/appendices/appendix_1/contributorType.rst

 ProjectMember
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** Person on the membership list of a designated project/project team
+**Description:** Person on the membership list of a designated project/project team.

 **Usage Notes:** This vocabulary may or may not indicate the quality, quantity, or substance of the person’s involvement.